| 1992 |

 | 2021 |

-FOXK2 transcriptionally activates VEGFA by binding directly to its promoter, promoting angiogenesis; VEGFA produced by FOXK2-expressing cells binds VEGFR1 as a compensatory mechanism when VEGFR2 is blocked, activating ERK, PI3K/AKT, and P38/MAPK; a positive feedback loop exists in which VEGFA/VEGFR1 signaling further promotes FOXK2-mediated VEGFA transcription. |
+FOXK2 transcriptionally activates VEGFA by directly binding the VEGFA promoter, promoting angiogenesis.
+FOXK2-induced VEGFA binds VEGFR1 as a compensatory mechanism when VEGFR2 is blocked, activating ERK, PI3K/AKT, and P38/MAPK signaling, thereby conferring resistance to VEGFR2 inhibitor (apatinib).
+This constitutes a positive feedback loop: VEGFA/VEGFR1 signaling further promotes FOXK2-mediated VEGFA transcription. |

 Oncogene |